chris10davies/MSDS692-Data-Science-Practicum/README.md

 ## EDA (EXPLORATORY DATA ANALYSIS)

 ### Employee Status
- A bar plot was utilized to see the proportion of reviews from current vs. former employees.
-Tesla had slightly more reviews from current employees while Google had more from former employees.
+ A bar plot was utilized to see the number of reviews from current vs. former employees.
+Both companies had more reviews submitted from former employees.

 ![alt text](images/bar_emp_status.png "emp_status")